ajnirp/ajnirp.github.io/content/blog/problem_reduction.md

 date = 2015-12-05
 +++

-This post is a collection of notes I put together when trying to understand the concept of problem reduction.
+This post is a collection of notes I put together when trying to understand the concept of **problem reduction**.
 It is more or less taken directly from Ullman and Hopcroft's excellent textbook on Automata Theory.

 Note: this post presumes knowledge of the concept of undecidability.

+## Problem reduction

-The technique of **problem reduction** can be used to say whether a program is undecidable.
-We know that the question "given a program and some input, does the program print `hello world` when run?" is undecidable.
+The technique of problem reduction can be used to say whether a program is undecidable.
+Let's say that we just _know_ that the problem "given a program and some input, does the program print `hello world` when run?" is undecidable.
 Let's call this question P.

 When we are given a different question Q and we want to prove that it is undecidable, we can follow the method that was used to prove that P is undecidable.
 This is a proof from first principles, and it resembles the [diagonal method argument](https://en.wikipedia.org/wiki/Cantor's_diagonal_argument) put forward by Cantor to prove that real numbers are uncountably infinite.
 But often it is easier to proceed via the method of *reduction*.
 We look for a way to reduce P to Q. This means proving that P is a special case of Q, or equivalently, that being able to solve Q means being able to solve P.